brainphreak/3ds-moflex-launcher/README.md

 # Clownsec 3DS Moflex Launcher

 A Nintendo 3DS homebrew application that makes it easy to launch moflex video files with the 3D Movie Player application.
+Bypasses the 3DS 127 movie limit and allows you to sort your movies and tv shows in their own directories for better organization.

 ## Features